-At some point in your wedding planning process, it’s going to happen.
+At some point in your elopement planning process, it’s going to happen.
 You’re going to get asked the question “Are you going to do a first look?”
 Maybe you immediately know the answer or maybe you haven’t put too much thought into it.
-If you’re anything like me, you want to know both sides before you make any kind of decision, especially while planning for the wedding.
+If you’re anything like me, you want to know both sides before you make any kind of decision, especially while planning for the elopement.
 Now trust me, I’ve heard ALLLLL the pros & cons to a First Look.
 There may be some well intentioned friends and family who are going to tell you what you should do.
-Whether you want to stick with tradition or not, be sure to choose the option that best represents your wedding day expectations!
+Whether you want to stick with tradition or not (although eloping is already quite non-traditional), be sure to choose the option that best represents your elopement day expectations!

-Now… let’s dive into some information of having a first look on your wedding day!
+Now… let’s dive into some information of having a first look on your elopement day!